andrzejlisek/TextPaint/Readme.md

 The settings affect the appearance of interface:

-* **CursorDisplay** \- Display cursor character at cursor position\.
-In most cases, the value should be **CursorDisplay=1**\.
-Sometimes, the cursor can be invisible while moving due to inverting background and text colors in some console implementations\.
-Use **CursorDisplay=0** to not draw cursor character and may help in cursor visibility\.
 * **ColorNormal** \- Color of default background and foreground in all work modes\.
 * **ColorBeyondLine** \- Color of background indicating area beyond end of line, but not below the last line\.
 * **ColorBeyondEnd** \- Color of background indicatin area below the last line\.